 That the Old Testament tells a story needs no defense.
 My point is much greater however.
 The Old Testament tells its story as the story or, rather, as part of that ultimate and universal story that will ultimately embrace the whole of creation, time, and humanity within its scope.
-In other words, in reading these texts we are invited to embrace a metanarrative, a grand narrative.7
+In other words, in reading these texts we are invited to embrace a metanarrative, a grand narrative.
+And on this overarching story is based a worldview that, like all worldviews and metanarratives, claims to explain the way things are, how they have come to be so, and what they will ultimately be. . . .
+It is a story that . . . [is] a rendering of reality-an account of the universe we inhabit and of the new creation we are destined for.
+We live in a storied universe.7

-Or as N. T. Wright correctly notes, the divine drama told in Scripture "offers a story which is the story of the whole world.
-It is public truth."8
+Or as another Wright (N.T. this time) (w)rightly notes, the divine drama told in Scripture 'offers a story which is the story of the whole world.
+It is public truth.'8

-Thus, when we speak of the biblical story as a narrative, we are making a normative claim: it is public truth.
+Thus when we speak of the biblical story as a narrative we are making a normative claim: it is public truth.
 It is a claim that this is the way God created the world; the story of the Bible tells us the way the world really is.
-Thus, the biblical story is not to be understood simply as a local tale about a certain ethnic group or religion.
-It begins with the creation of all things and ends with the renewal of all things.
-In between it offers an interpretation of the meaning of cosmic history.
-It, therefore, makes a comprehensive claim; our stories, our reality-indeed all of human and nonhuman reality-must find its place in this story.
+It is, in the language of postmodernity, a 'metanarrative', 9 or in the language